nitzanpap/skill-bridge/client/README.md

   - ESLint for code quality
   - Prettier for code formatting
 - **Deployment**:
-  - Docker for containerization
   - Vercel/Netlify for production hosting (optional)

 ## Requirements

 - Node.js 18.x or later
 - npm 9.x or later (or equivalent yarn/pnpm)
-- Docker (for containerized deployment)
 - Modern browser with ES6+ support

 ## Quick Start

 ### Prerequisites

-- Docker (for containerized deployment)
 - Node.js 18+ and npm (for local development)

-#### Installing Docker

-Docker allows you to run applications in containers, making setup much easier:

-1. Download and install Docker Desktop from [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/)
-2. Follow the installation wizard instructions for your operating system
-3. After installation, start Docker Desktop
-4. Verify installation by running `docker --version` in your terminal/command prompt

 #### Installing Node.js using NVM (recommended)